Training the next generation of sustainability leaders

 Interns are high achieving and actively involved students who hail from all academic departments, and serve in various capacities to sustain IU.
 The heart of our internship is to give students opportunities to apply what they are learning in the classroom to the real world, whether on or off campus.
 Using the campus as a learning lab, our students lead change in the areas of transportation, energy, food, recycling, and more.

-Interns work 12-15 hours/week during the academic year and around 20 hours/week in the summer, and participate in a weekly seminar designed to provide students a background in sustainability and a forum for collaborating.
-This helps us connect Hoosiers to the environment and each other, fostering a commitment to service, cultivating lasting friendships and a connecting to broader sustainability iniaitives.
-Interns are compensated for their time at a rate of $15/hr for graduate students and $13/hr for undergraduate students.
-Applicants must be full-time students at Indiana University Bloomington, with a minimum GPA of 3.0.
-The internship program commences in May 2022 and continues through May 2023.
+Interns work 10-20 hours/week and enjoy a flexible hybrid work environment including collaboration with fellow team members, staff, and partners around campus.
+This helps us connect Hoosiers to the environment and each other, fostering a commitment to service, cultivating relationships, and connecting to broader sustainability initiatives.
+Interns are compensated for their time at a rate of $13/hr for undergraduate students and $15/hr for graduate students.
+Applicants must be full-time students at Indiana University Bloomington, with a minimum GPA of 2.5.